aws-samples/aws-big-data-blog/aws-blog-campanile/readme.md

     reporter:status:<message>

 GETing or PUTing a large objects can easily exceed default timeouts.
-Using boto's canned get and set *contents_from_file* functions, one can use the a callback function to report a periodic status.
+Using boto's canned get and set *contents_from_file* functions, one can use the callback function to report a periodic status.

     ## campanile.py
     class FileProgress: